nikhilogic/ngNGrid/README.md

 ## How to use:

+* Step 1: Checkout the interactive grid designer here to see how you need to style your columns here [here](https://nikhilogic.github.io/)

-* Step 1: Add dependency in your controller
+* Step 2: Add dependency in your controller
 ```javascript
 	 var appNgNgrid = angular.module('NgNgridApp', ['ngNgrid']);
  ```
-* Step 2: Add the ng-ngrid control in your html
+* Step 3: Add the ng-ngrid control in your html
 ```html
 	 <div ng-app="NgNgridApp">
 			<div ng-controller="HomeController">